-Thanks to a steadily rising job market and a healthy economy, Wisconsin is becoming one of the most sought after destinations for young people.
-If you’re looking to buy a house in Wisconsin, there are a few specific times in the year when you’re assured a lower price.
-Read on to know more.
+Thanks to a steadily rising job market and a healthy economy, Wisconsin is becoming one of the most sought-after destinations for young people.
+If you’re thinking about moving there, you may wonder if there's a best time to buy a house in Wisconsin.
+The short answer is: it depends on your priorities.

 6.5% lower than average

 11.0% more homes to choose from

 2.97% interest for 30-year mortgage